 Twenty successive non-duplicate E. coli isolates were recovered in total, and tests were performed on their antimicrobial resistance profile against 23 distinct antimicrobial drugs.
 The current results revealed that E.coli isolates vary widely to different antimicrobials.The resistance rates of isolates of E. coliagainst the selected 23 antimicrobial agentsobtained from blood of ICU patients.
 It was found that amajority of the E. coli isolates wereresistant to several drugs (multi-drug resistant: MDR)where a total of 17/20 (85%)of E. coliisolates indicated MDR phenotypes.Furthermore, the results of the antimicrobialsusceptibility test against E. coli revealed that E. colishowed 45% resistance to Amoxicillin+Clavulanicacid (Table 2), whereas susceptibility to ciprofloxacin decreased to 35%.
 The highest sensitivity rate of E. coli was for aminoglycosides classes were it was 95% for amikacin and 90% forgentamicin.
-Whereas, the highest resistant rate was for the 1st ,2nd, 3rd and 4th generations of Cephalosporins β-lactam class (80%, 90%, 95%, 90%, 95%, 85% and 100%, respectively) (Table 2).
+Whereas, the highest resistant rate was for the 1st ,2nd, 3rd and 4th generations of Cephalosporins β-lactam class (80%, 90%, 95%, 90%, 95%, 85% and 100%, respectively) (Table 3).
 Co-trimoxazolewith resistance rates 70%, and 70% respectively.
-Out of the 20 E. coli isolates, a total of 6 isolates (30%)showed positive results in initial screening test ofESBL production by MDDST and phenotypicconfirmatory test of ESBL production.In PCR detection of ESBL genotypes, it was foundthat all of the ESBL screening positiveE. coli isolates had one or more ESBL genes thatwere tested in the present study.
+Out of the 20 E. coli isolates, a total of 6 isolates (30%)showed positive results in initial screening test ofESBL production by MDDST and phenotypicconfirmatory test of ESBL production.In PCR detection of ESBL genotypes, it was foundthat all of the ESBL screening positiveE. coli isolates had one or more ESBL genes thatwere tested in the present study (Table 4 and 5).
 Overall, 30% (6/20)of E. coli isolateswere positive for one or more ESBL genes.
 Themultiplex PCR assay results indicated that 100%blaTEMgenes, 33.3% blaCTXM and blaSHV genes were not detected in the E. coli isolates.

 DISCUSSION